apernet/hysteria-website/docs/docs/advanced/ACL.md

 # ACL

 ACL, often used in combination with outbounds, is a very powerful feature of the Hysteria server that allows you to customize the way client's requests are handled.
+For example, you can use ACL to block certain addresses, or to use different outbounds for different websites.

 ## Syntax